Thomas Campbell Robertson

-Thomas Campbell Robertson (9 November 1789 – 6 July 1863) was a British civil servant of Bengal Civil Service in India.
+Thomas Campbell Robertson (9 November 1789 – 6 July 1863) was a British civil servant in the Bengal Civil Service in India.

 Personal life

 Thomas Campbell Robertson was born in Kenilworth on 9 November 1789, the youngest son of Captain George Robertson RN and Anne (née Lewis).
 His father was offered a knighthood for his service in the Battle of Dogger Bank in 1781, and his mother was the daughter of Francis Lewis (1713–1802), one of the signers of the United States Declaration of Independence.

 When Thomas's father died in 1791 the family moved to Edinburgh where he attended Edinburgh High School.

-Robertson died at his home at 68 Eaton Square, London, on 5 July 1863.
+Robertson died at his home at 68 Eaton Square, London, on 6 July 1863.

 Career

 Robertson was appointed Judge of the courts of the Ṣadr Dīwānī ʿAdālat and Ṣadr Nizāmat ʿAdālat at the Bengal Presidency in 1804.
 In 1822, he became District Magistrate in Chittagong; and from March 1825 to August 1825 he served as Agent to the Governor General in Arakan.

 From 1825 to 1826 Robertson was British Political Officer of Arakan in Burma.
-In 1826 he was Civil Commissioner in Pegu and Ava when Treaty of Yandaboo was signed on 24 February 1826.
+In 1826 he was Civil Commissioner in Pegu and Ava when the Treaty of Yandaboo was signed on 24 February 1826.
 In 1832 he was the Agent to the Governor General on the North East Frontier Agency.

 From 11 November 1835 to 27 January 1840 Robertson was Member of the council of the Governor General; he was also President of the council of India & Deputy Governor of Bengal On 4 February 1840 he was posted as Lieutenant-Governor of the North-Western Provinces where he served for eleven months till 31 December 1842.
 He was also District Magistrate of Kanpur.
 He was provisionally Governor-General for some time.